lsst-tstn/tstn-020/index.rst

 ===================================

 Users will interact with configurations in multiple ways.
-In many cases, a user/operator will only need to change the configuration that is currently loaded, and are not concerned with the explicit contents of the configuration itself.
+In many cases, a user/operator will only need to change the configuration that is currently loaded, and are not concerned with the contents of the configuration itself.
 This section illustrates example use-cases for these types of scenarios.

 Selecting a default CSC configuration